camfindlay/releaseempoker/README.md

 Once all have completed the turn, each player shows their licence Some players may not have been able to make a license, they FOLD and can discuss what licence they wanted to make.
 Other players may make up a licence and the player with the highest scoring licence wins that round (a point to them!).

+## Advanced game
+Same as the regular game but if you can make an actual poker hand while also being a pro at open licensing your basically winning at life...

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.